alamgirqazi/blog/_posts/2016-12-23-HowToWinFriendsAndInfluencePeople.md

 Principle: Don’t criticize, condemn or complain.

-Dr. Dewey one of America’s most profound philosopher said that the deepest urge in human nature is "the desire to be important"
+Dr. Dewey one of America’s most profound philosopher said that the deepest urge in human nature is "the desire to be important".

 William James said, “The deepest principle in human nature is the craving to be appreciated”.